-Submissions are currently opened for our first issue and will close on 15th April 2018.
-Please read and follow the guidelines below to ensure your piece can be processed promptly.
+Submissions are open for our first issue and will close on 1st May 2018.
+Please follow the guidelines below to ensure your piece can be processed promptly.

 The first issue will centre on the concept of home in the broadest sense, from the physical structure to the social construct.
 For instance, we hope the stories will revisit what the notion of home is – a house, a planet, a device? – and what it means to feel at home or homesick.
 What do we mean by home?
 How does the concept of home adapts as the world around us changes at a radical pace?